-The AMAC is representative of the associate members of ACNM who are the supplier / service providers in the association.
-Their goals are centered on member to member relationships and finding ways to market themselves to other companies in the association.
-These committee members often host lunch and learns.
+The AMAC is representative of the associate members of ACNM who are the supplier/service providers in the association.
+Their goals are centered on a member to member relationships and finding ways to market themselves to other companies in the association.
+These committee members often host lunch and learn.

 Construction Leadership Council (CLC)